 Raid the Icebox Now with Beth Katleman

 Beth Katleman is an American sculptor based in Brooklyn, New York.
 She is best known for creating extravagantly detailed rococo installations laced with dark humor and literary references.
-Katleman casts found objects such as vintage dolls and other flea-market trinkets in white porcelain, then arranges them into ornate tableaus, fusing elements of high and low art and creating allegories that draw from pop culture, fairy tales, and classic literature.
+Katleman casts found objects such as vintage dolls and other flea-market trinkets in white porcelain and arranges them into ornate tableaus.
+Her work fuses elements of high and low art and creates allegories that draw from pop culture, fairy tales, and classic literature.